Welcome to the Camden Safeguarding Children Partnership

 In July 2018, the Government published Working Together to Safeguard Children, statutory guidance which sets out what is expected of organisations, individually and jointly, to safeguard and promote the welfare of children.
 This largely reflects legislative changes introduced through the Children and Social Work Act 2017 which calls for Local Safeguarding Children Boards (LSCB) to be replaced by Safeguarding Partnerships.

 The Camden Safeguarding Children Partnership is led by 3 statutory safeguarding partners who will hold equal responsibility for safeguarding children in the area.
-The statutory safeguarding partners are Camden Council, NCL Clinical Commissioning Group, Camden Directorate (CCG) and North Central Borough Command Unit (BCU) of the London Metropolitan Police Service.
+The statutory safeguarding partners are Camden Council, NHS North Central London Integrated Care Board (ICB) and Central North Basic Command Unit (BCU) of the London Metropolitan Police Service.

 Safeguarding Practice Reviews have replaced Serious Case Reviews (SCRs).
 The new National Child Safeguarding Practice Review Panel holds the key responsibility for how the system learns from serious child safeguarding incidents.
 The local authority holds the responsibility to make the notification of a serious safeguarding incident.
 The Camden Safeguarding Partners will take a lead local in learning reviews and work closely with the National Panel.